Black Mountain Employee Benefits (BMEB) Ltd Terms of Business Agreement

 Where we are in receipt of your policy documentation, we will forward these to you, reconcile membership, reconcile renewal premiums, ensuring the terms are correct prior to renewal, ensuring changes in the plan year are actioned.
 However, you should always receive these directly from the Insurer.

-We offer unregulated services beyond the arrangement of cover, which may include benefits management services where we act as the outsourced function to centrally manage and administer benefits (this is called “Outsourced Administration”), Employee Benefits benchmarking, Bonus & Incentive reports, M&A (health, benefits, & wellbeing) Benefits-related Due Diligence, project management, People-Risk auditing, Health & Wellbeing, and other solutions.
+We also offer unregulated services beyond the arrangement of insurance cover, which may include benefits management services where we act as the outsourced function to centrally manage and administer benefits (this is called “Outsourced Administration”), Employee Benefits benchmarking, Bonus & Incentive reports, M&A (health, benefits, & wellbeing) Benefits-related Due Diligence, project management, People-Risk auditing, Health & Wellbeing, and other solutions.

 For all services we will agree a scope of work in writing with you before commencing work.